- Naxos is a historically significant island with a rich mythology and played a significant role in ancient Greek civilization.

-Besides the vast historical and archaeological background of the island, Naxos offers a huge variety of diverse landscapes to the visitor.
+Besides the vast historical and archaeological background of the island, Naxos offers a huge variety of diverse landscapes to visitors.
 This is why we’ve prepared this guide with the best things to do on the island of Naxos.

 1. Explore Portara, the symbol of Naxos

 Nowadays, the most-photographed monument and the symbol of the island, the visitor can walk through the narrow dock and reach the small island of Palatia, where Portara stands for more than 2500 years!

 Originally built by tyrant Lygdamis in 530 BC as the entrance of a huge marble temple dedicated to Apollo, Portara is all that has survived from this temple after centuries.

 Interestingly, in 524 BC, Lygdamis was overthrown by the Spartans, and his temple to Apollo was never completed.

 After the conversion of the unfinished temple to a Christian church, most of the ancient materials were re-used for the construction of the Venetian castle of Naxos.